 A useful rule of thumb: inventory what you store at ultra-low temperatures today, then add ~30% for growth.
 Most clinics land well within the 20–50L range.
 If you're consistently above that, consider multiple small units (which also adds redundancy) before jumping to a large upright.
 Two compact freezers mean a backup if one needs service — a real advantage in a clinical setting.

-For clinics that want ultra-low storage without the bulk, the Biofargo −86°C Small Medical Freezer (20L, 110V) checks the boxes above:
+For clinics that want ultra-low storage without the bulk, the Biofargo −86°C Small Medical Freezer (20L, 110V) directly aligns with clinical requirements:

-- High/low temperature + sensor-fault alarms with a digital LED display
+Safety & Monitoring Integrated high/low temperature and sensor-fault alarms with a digital LED display.

 It's purpose-built for exactly the small, reliable, clinic-scale storage this guide is about.
 See more options in the ultra-low freezers collection or the broader cold storage & freezers range.